otrv4/otrv4/otrv4.md

     This is the state that is used before an OTR conversation is initiated.
     The initial state, and the only way to subsequently enter this state is for the user to explicitly request to do so via some UI operation.
-Messages sent in this state are in plaintext.
+Messages sent in this state are plaintext messages.
+If a TLV type 1 (Disconnect) message is sent in another state, transition to this state.

 DAKE_IN_PROGRESS